Coleherne, Earl's Court: Popular culture

 American author Armistead Maupin included references to the Coleherne in his Tales of the City book Babycakes.

 He left as a clock was striking ten somewhere and walked several blocks past high-windowed brick buildings to a gay pub called the Coleherne.
 These were the leather boys, apparently.
 He ordered another gin and tonic and stood at the bulletin board reading announcements about Gay Tory meetings and 'jumble sales' to benefit deaf lesbians.

 When he returned to the horseshoe-shaped bar, the man across from him smiled broadly.
 He was a kid really, not more than eighteen or nineteen, and his skin was the same shade as the dark ale he was drinking.
 His hair was the startling part - soft brown ringlets that glinted with gold under the light, floating above his mischievous eyes like ... well, like the froth on his ale.

 The pub is referred to in the lyrics of 'Hanging Around' on the debut album Rattus Norvegicus by The Stranglers.

+The pub is the location of the main character's first visit to a gay bar/pub (set in 2002) in Paul Mendez' 2020 novel Rainbow Milk.